THE TUNNEL & WHAT LIES BEYOND

 And that’s how the ride was born.

 Year one was myself and one friend, and we were totally unprepared.
 We didn’t know what to bring, we didn’t know where to get water, and had no real idea of what to expect on the trail.
-It was an adventure full of unknowns.
-It was glorious.
+It was an adventure full of unknowns, and it was glorious.

 The beauty of the trail reeled me in on that trip, and it has never let me go.